I just discovered that a song I wrote with Steve Cropper, specifically for Darrell

 using the phones so much.

-was there when Gordon Rudd started engineering at STAX, and also when David
+was there shortly after Gordon Rudd started engineering at STAX, and also when David

 Purple started.
 I went to many of Ronnie Capone's Saturday engineering classes, and was